GandhiCloudLab/watson-ai-ops-320-guide-ilender/50-ai-model-log-anomaly/readme.md

 # Create AI-Model Definition for Log Anomaly

-This document explains about how to create AI-Model Definition for Log Anomaly in Watson AIOps.
+This article explains about how to Create Training Definition for Similar Incidents in Watson AIOps.

+The article is based on the the following

+- RedHat OpenShift 4.8 on IBM Cloud (ROKS)
+- Watson AI-Ops 3.2.0

 ## Steps